spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 .. math::
     skewness = 3.0 * (mean - median) / rms

-The skewness compares a sample distribution with a normal distribution where the larger the absolute value of the skewness, the more the sample distribution differs from a normal distribution.
-The skewness is computed in this context to aid in determining whether it is worth computing the background by other means.
+The skewness compares our sample distribution with a normal distribution where the larger the absolute value of the skewness, the more the sample distribution differs from a normal distribution.
+The skewness is computed in this context to aid in determining whether it is worth computing the background by other means (i.e., our third option of a two-dimensional background).
+For example, a high positive skew value can be indicative of there being a significant number of sources in the image which need to be taken into account with a more complex background.

-In order to ensure the sigma-clipped statistics are reasonable, a negative mean or median value is reset to zero, and a minimum RMS value is computed for comparison based upon FITS keyword values in the detection image header.
-For the CCD detectors only, a-to-d gain (ATODGN), read noise (READNSE), number of drizzled images (NDRIZIM), and total exposure time (TEXPTIME) are employed to compute a minimum RMS.
+Since the median and rms values will be used to generate the two-dimensional background and RMS images, respectively, the values need to be deemed reasonable.
+A negative mean or median value is reset to zero, and a minimum rms value is computed for comparison to the sigma-clipped statistic based upon FITS keyword values in the detection image header.
+For the CCD detectors only, a-to-d gain (ATODGN), read noise (READNSE), number of drizzled images (NDRIZIM), and total exposure time (TEXPTIME) are employed to compute a minimum rms, with the larger of the two rms values (sigma-clipped rms or minimum rms) adopted for further use.
 Once viable background and background RMS values are determined, two-dimensional images matching the dimensions of the detection image are constructed.
-Through configuration settings, a user can specify the sigma-clipped statistics algorithm be used to compute the background and RMS images, though the special case of identically zero background data will be evaluated and will supersede the user request when applicable.
+Through a configuration setting, a user can specify the sigma-clipped statistics algorithm be the chosen method used to compute the background and RMS images, though the special case of identically zero background data will always be evaluated and will supersede the user request when applicable.

-The final background determination algorithm which is the `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_ Astropy tool is only invoked if the special case identically zero algorithm has not been applied, the user has not requested that only the sigma-clipped statistics algorithm be computed, and if the skewness value derived using the sigma-clipped statistics is less than a pre-defined and configurable threshold (default value of 0.5).
+The final background determination algorithm, **Background Algorithm 3**, is the `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_ Astropy tool is *only* invoked if the special case identically zero algorithm has not been applied, the user has not requested that only the sigma-clipped statistics algorithm be computed, and the skewness value derived using the sigma-clipped statistics is less than a pre-defined and configurable threshold (default value 0.5).

-The `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_
-algorithm uses
-sigma-clipped statistics to determine background and RMS values across the image.
+The **Background Algorithm 3** uses sigma-clipped statistics to determine background and RMS values across the image, but in a localized fashion in constrast to **Background Algorithm 2**.
 An initial low-resolution estimate of the background is performed by computing sigma-clipped median values in 27x27 pixel boxes across the image.
 This low-resolution background image is then median-filtered using a 3x3 pixel sample window to correct for local small-scale overestimates and/or underestimates.
+Both the 27 and 3 pixel settings are configurable variables for the user.

 Once a background and RMS image are determined using this final technique, a preliminary background-subtracted image is computed so it can be evaluated for the percentage of negative values in the illuminated portion of the image.
-If the percentage of negative values exceeds a configurable and defined threshold, the computation of the background and RMS image from this algorithm are discarded.
-The background and RMS images computed using the sigma-clipped statistics in technique two, with its associated updates, are ultimately chosen as the images to use.
+If the percentage of negative values exceeds a configurable and defined threshold (default value 15%), the computation of the background and RMS image from this algorithm are discarded.
+Instead the background and RMS images computed using **Background Algorithm 2**, with the associated updates, are ultimately chosen as the images to use.
-It cannot be emphasized enough that a well-determined background measurement, leading to a good threshold definition, is very crucial for proper source identification.
+It cannot be emphasized enough that a well-determined background measurement, leading to a good threshold definition, is very crucial for proper and successful source identification.

 Through-out this section variables have been mentioned which can be configured by the user.
 The values used for these variables for generating the default catalogs are deemed to be the best for